sy2002/MiSTer2MEGA65/doc/temp/romloading.md

 start-up splash screen so that he knows what happened.
 Of course configurable using (new) settings in config.vhd

+Actually there are three types of ROMs: Type 3 are the ROMs that are not loaded dynamically at all but that are part of the synthesized bitstream.
+But Type 3 is note relevant for these thoughts about how the M2M firmware implements loading.

 How to implement:
 =================